top of page

 Kss Kss

-Kss Kss is a site is specific work aimed at exploring the male gaze as it pertains to consent and sexual violence.
-The red burlesque attire consisted of various layers of fabric that was attached with velcro, this is to conceal and expose the undergarment.
-The sound of the velcro also contributed to the violence and the in-adherence of consent.
+Kss Kss is a site-specific work aimed at exploring the male gaze as it pertains to consent and sexual violence.
+The red burlesque attire consisted of various layers of fabric attached with Velcro that concealed and exposed the undergarment.
+The sound of the Velcro also contributed to the violence and the non-adherence toro also contributed to the violence and the in-adherence of consent.

 Abafazi BaseLwandle

-Abafazi BaseLwandle explores the exploitation experienced by the seaweed pickers in the shores of the Eastern Cape by large scale conglomerates.
-The conglomerates are signified by Umlungu Karen who is seated on the empire chair overlooking the men and women that pick seaweed.
-The vile nature of Umlungu Karen is shown through seaweed crawling up the dress to emphasis the greed and the immorality of her business practices.
+Abafazi BaseLwandle examines the exploitation of seaweed pickers on the shores of the Eastern Cape by large-scale conglomerates.
+The conglomerates are symbolised by Umlungu Karen, who sits in the empire chair, overlooking the men and women who harvest seaweed.
+The vile nature of Umlungu Karen is underscored by seaweed crawling up her dress, which emphasises the greed and immorality of her business practices.